Kutaisi: Airport

-David the Builder Kutaisi International Airport (IATA: KUT, ICAO: UGKO) is an airport located 14 km west of Kutaisi.
+David the Builder Kutaisi International Airport (IATA: KUT, ICAO: UGKO) is an international airport located 14 km west of Kutaisi.
 It is one of three international airports currently in operation in Georgia.

 Railway

 Kutaisi has two main railway stations, along with multiple smaller ones.
 Direct inter-city, as well as suburban railway services, are provided to Tbilisi (Central) and other major cities across the country.
 The rail operator on all lines is Georgian Railways.